Conflict of Interest Policy

 Addressing a conflict of interest

-Board of Trustees
+For Board of Trustees or Executive Director

-The Board, as a whole, shall determine whether the issue represents a conflict of interest for members of the Board or the Library Executive Director, and issue a course of action mitigating such conflict of interest, including any action related to the failure to report a potential conflict of interest in a timely manner.
+The Board, as a whole, shall determine whether the issue represents a conflict of interest for members of the Board or the Executive Director, and issue a course of action mitigating such conflict of interest, including any action related to the failure to report a potential conflict of interest in a timely manner.

 Associated Policies and Laws